Validatrium/namada-simple-node-exporter/README.md

 Simple Node Exporter for custom Blockchain Metrics for Prometheus server
 # Simple Node Exporter for Custom Blockchain Metrics

-This is a simple node exporter designed to collect custom metrics from a blockchain node and expose them for scraping by a Prometheus server.
+This is a simple node exporter designed to collect custom metrics from a blockchain node and expose them for scraping by a Prometheus server or Zabbix.
 It parses information from a status file provided by the blockchain node and formats the metrics in a way that Prometheus can understand.

 ![screen](screen.png)
 ## Usage